Businesses can avoid some Dangerous Waste Regulations requirements by recycling common electronic waste, such as:

-- Require a manifest when transported off site (although applicable Department of Transportation requirements for transporting hazardous materials still apply).
+- Does not require a manifest when transported off-site (although Department of Transportation requirements for transporting hazardous materials may still apply).

 This will depend on a business’s generator category: